top of page

 I had lots of well-meaning friends who told me not to give up when they found out I didn’t pass.
 While I appreciate the thought, I could honestly do without the judgmental assumptions thrown my way.

-When I said I never wanted to become a lawyer in the first place, I get told that I didn’t have to make up excuses because there’s no shame in re-taking the bar exam.
+When I said I never wanted to become a lawyer in the first place, I was told that I didn’t have to make up excuses because there’s no shame in re-taking the bar exam.
 It went on that way for a while, and I think until now, some people I know are still convinced that I gave up on “my dream”.

 I’m totally over that chapter of my life by now.
 In hindsight, I have nothing but gratitude for everything that happened - even the five years in law school.